 About the Author

 I was born in North Hollywood, California, in 1954 and attended local schools in the San Fernando Valley.
 My undergraduate years were spent at CSU Northridge where I majored in history and archaeology.
 After working briefly on the 1976 presidential campaign of independent candidate Eugene McCarthy, I returned to school and was selected as a member of the first graduate class in Public Historical Studies at U.C.
-Santa Barbara, where I earned my M.A. in history.
+Santa Barbara, where I earned an M.A. in history.

-My professional career began shortly thereafter, as a park ranger at Independence National Historical Park in Philadelphia.
+My professional career began shortly thereafter as a park ranger at Independence National Historical Park in Philadelphia.
 The National Park Service’s 1976 Bicentennial celebrations were at the forefront of the nation’s focus on history and heritage, making Independence NHP, with its Liberty Bell pavilion and Independence Hall, an exciting place to work amongst the crowds of visitors and VIPs.

 My subsequent positions with the NPS took me to such places as Boston National Historical Park and Channel Islands National Park.
 After being selected for the coveted Freeman Tilden Outstanding Interpreter of the Year Award, the NPS transferred me to the Stephen T. Mather Training Center in historic Harpers Ferry, West Virginia.
 As one of its team of instructors, I helped train park rangers, interpreters, and historians.